Pioneering Digital Therapeutics for CF Patients in Sweden: Meet Dr. Marcus Svedberg

 Ward: CF, Pulmonology and allergies

-Supervisor: Dr. Andreas Lindblad
+Supervisor: Dr. Anders Lindblad

 Dr. Marcus Svedberg has been working at Queen Silvia Children’s Hospital in Gothenburg, Sweden to make remote monitoring easily accessible to people with cystic fibrosis.
 His goal is to reduce the number of hospital visits for patients and provide them with a tool to monitor their lung function from home.
 He is currently conducting a pilot with 13 children with CF and believes that digital health will play a huge role in the future care through providing more individualized healthcare for patients with respiratory conditions.
 Take a look at some key take aways from our recent conversation with Dr. Svedberg: